PasifikTelekom/Pasifik-Panel-API-PHP/README.md

 ```
 ## Test Case

-Follow your `test.php` TestCase class, for test just uncomment the following methods and replace it with requirement parameters.
+Follow `test.php` TestCase class, for test just uncomment the following methods and replace it with requirement parameters.

 ```php
     <?php